Marko S. Hermawan Ph.D

 - Choong, L. & Hermawan, M. (2017), Cross Cultural Management; A case study of Porsche Indonesia.

-- Hermawan, M. & Choong, L. (2017), Mapping the terrain; the Indonesian Business perspective on ASEAN Economic Community, paper under review in International Journal of Business and Management Science (IJBMS)
+- Choong, L. & Hermawan, M. (2017), Mapping the terrain; the Indonesian Business perspective on ASEAN Economic Community, paper under review in the Southeast Asian Journal of Management

-- Hermawan, M, (2018), A Perception of Indonesian Marching Bands towards Music Education
+- Hermawan, M, (2018), A Perception of Indonesian Marching Bands towards Music Education, paper under review in Harmonia; Journal of Arts Research and Education

 - Baskerville, R., & Hermawan, M. (2018), The cultural nuance in applying institutional logics: Insights from an Indonesian accounting firm, paper submitted to Journal of International Accounting Research (JIAR).